 We have taken many pictures of geese at poultry and waterfowl shows but if you have a photograph of a good example of a domestic breed in a natural setting, we would certainly be interested in hearing from you.

-There are many breeds of geese to choose from, each breed has it's own page where you will find pictures and any breed specific information.
+There are many breeds of geese to choose from, each breed has its own page where you will find pictures and any breed specific information.
 If you are interested in getting some geese then why not visit our section on keeping geese where you will find further information?

 ![]() |